• Skip to main content

 Helena Campground

 This primitive area is at the trailhead of the motorized Grizzly-Helena Trail.
-Located in the Mount Zirkel Wilderness, campers should not that no toilets, water are available and no fires are permitted.ย The tent only camping sites are at the discretion of the camper but pack-in, pack-in practices are in place.
+Located in the Mount Zirkel Wilderness, campers should not that no toilets, water are available and no fires are permitted.
+The tent only camping sites are at the discretion of the camper but pack-in, pack-in practices are in place.

 • Closest town: Cowdrey (28mi), Walden (37mi)

-• Specs: No formal campsites, primitive camping, no water, no toilets,
+• Specs: No formal campsites, primitive camping, no water, no toilets, first-come, first-serve

 • Address: Walden, Co 80480 (Map)